 Listicles are the BuzzFeed-style mini articles that are the staple of the new media age of content marketing.
 These take relatively little effort to create, but are interesting and sharable.
 Listicles work best when they talk about things that people can identify themselves with, common traits, behaviors, or emotional reactions that we all share.
 Since everyone in the world has to deal with money, financial firms are uniquely poised to make relatable listicles.

 Infographics are sharable, informative, and visually interesting bits of content to publish on your blog.
-Being a single image, they’re super sharable, which is always a bonus.
+Being a single image, they’re super sharable, which is always a bonus (particularly when mobile commerce goals are involved).
 Dig up some interesting statistics about your industry, your firm, or your customers, and relate that to the questions you determined.
 Add one designer and a bit of time, and you’ve got some content worth spreading across the internet.

 Content marketing for a financial firm is certainly a bit more challenging than doing it for GoPro, but it’s certainly not impossible.
 Indeed, it even has some advantages: not everyone can relate to a deep sea diver, but people can relate to someone with money problems.
 In the end, content marketing is all about relatability and answering people’s questions.